The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 southern side of Mt Sill (to the Polemonium-Sill glacier, which is usually

 dry in the summer at this height).
-Then follow the instructions for climbing the southern side.
+Then follow the instructions for climbing the southern side as if you were coming from Bishop Pass.

 This is sometimes described as the "easy" way to summit Mt Sill.